Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/06-Operations-Pt1/Lesson6.md

 ### What are they?
 What if &mdash; instead of sending simple, individual tasks for execution on a queue &mdash; you could send a more complex and *reusable* "package"?

-**The `Operation` Class**
+**The `Operation` Class** </br>
 `Operation` (formerly called `NSOperation`) is an __*abstract*__ class that allows you to encapsulate (wrap) a unit of work into such a package that you can submit for execution at some time in the future.

+Subclasses of `Operation` can represent the code *and* data associated with a single task.

 ```Swift
   class Operation : NSObject
 ```

-Subclasses of `Operation` can represent the code *and* data associated with a single task.

-**Key attributes** of Operations:
+Instead of sending a task as a closure or function (as in GCD), operations allow you to create and submit tasks as pre-defined, reusable objects &mdash; objects in which you can implement helper methods, dynamically pass input parameters to set up the task, and much more...

+**Key Attributes** </br>
 - An Operation describes a single unit of work
 - A higher level of abstraction over GCD
 - Object-oriented (vs functions/closures in GCD)
 - Execute concurrently &mdash; but can be serial by using dependencies
 - Offer more developer control (than GCD)

-Instead of sending a task as a closure or function (as in GCD), operations allow you to create and submit tasks as pre-defined, reusable objects &mdash; objects in which you can implement helper methods, dynamically pass input parameters to set up the task, and much more...

 ### Why use them?
 The Operation class offers a number of compelling benefits over GCD: